sowcow/blog/content/posts/orsa.md

 I'm not used to such scenes and great choices of tools of delivery.
 I'll definetly continue watching quality movies because this is actual art in the medium.

+### Notes

+There is an observation about the scene when sandra goes down the ladder into some water facillity.
+The ladder looks flat like it is drawn.
+That would be a cool way to signify switch to imagination or a dream.

+At the final scene Sandras mother makes same gesture that Sandra makes in the piano scene.
+Is that a scene of the mother meeting her ghost too?
+(The story mentions "them" giving her husband to nazis which sounds hard to beleive)

 ### Jewish aspect

 The aspect is mentioned at different times.